Who We Are:

 The PBS Books Intern reports to the Production Department, and is mentored by unit staff.
 The PBS Books intern role will involve monitoring PBS Books Facebook “Readers’ Club”, supporting social media initiatives, assisting the PBS Books Library Bureau Chief’s role through administrative work, maintaining the database of PBS Books interviews, and more.

 - Monitor the PBS Books “Readers’ Club” daily on Facebook, approving or denying posts, adding new members, responding to member questions & concerns, keeping up-to-date with the demands of the page

 - Support communications team during live PBS Books events

 - Maintain the database of PBS Books interviews in an organized & categorized manner

-- Support the PBS Books Library Bureau Chief with administrative tasks, research, and library outreach and communications.
+- Support the PBS Books Library Bureau Chief with administrative tasks, research, and library

 - Attend weekly PBS Books meetings

 - Act as an Assistant Producer as needed for any PBS Books content/productions

 - Familiarity with Microsoft Word, Excel, Outlook.